shimspedy/sengov/content/candidates/tim-scott-for-senate.md

 - It also creates two commissions to study and offer solutions to a broader range of challenges facing black men and boys, and the criminal justice system as a whole

 While Senate Democrats have so far blocked any effort to pass reforms in the Senate, I will continue fighting.

+#### PROTECT LIFE
+Life has intrinsic value and we are endowed by our creator the inalienable right to life.
+Tim Scott knows that a society is judged by how it treats its weakest members, that is why it’s time to be a champion for the most defenseless person in the world: the unborn child.
+Tim believes that life begins at conception and he supports legislation that limits late-term abortions.
+He also believes that taxpayers should not be required to pay for abortions.

+#### SECOND AMENDMENT
+Tim Scott is devoted to defending the right of law-abiding Americans to bear arms to defend themselves, their families, and their property.
+Tim believes the Second Amendment is fundamental to ensuring freedom and democracy and it should not be infringed upon.

+#### PROTECTING AMERICAN WORKERS
+Tim Scott believes in the dignity of all work.

+Raising the minimum wage to $15 in the midst of a pandemic would crush small businesses to include restaurants that are already struggling to survive.
+This out-of-touch mandate could cost as many as 3.7 million hardworking Americans their jobs.
+Tim co-sponsored an amendment to protect these small businesses during the pandemic, however, the fight is not over.
+As America emerges from the pandemic, ideas that stifle growth will resurface.
+Tim Scott believes we should build on proposals that drive innovation, empower workers, and grow our economy.